 - If you were hoping to leave some inheritance to your children, a reverse mortgage might make it so that you have little to nothing left to pass along to your adult kids when you die.

 - There are fees associated with setting up a reverse mortgage, some of which you may have to pay out of pocket.

 - If you fail to keep your home in good repair, it’s possible that the reverse mortgage lender could call the loan.

 Reverse Mortgage Alternatives

 If you’re a senior earning a decent amount of income, you might consider applying for a HELOC instead.
 A HELOC almost always has lower interest rates than a reverse mortgage.
 The payments can be minimal, too.
 You might only have to make interest-only payments.

 Another alternative might be renting out part of your home.
-For example, if you have a basement apartment that’s sitting vacant, by renting it out, you can earn some extra income to pay for your daily living expenses.
+For example, if you have a basement apartment sitting vacant, you can earn some extra income to pay for your daily living expenses by renting it out.
 This can help you afford to stay in your home and not be forced to sell it.

 The Bottom Line

-Are you not sure whether a reverse mortgage is right for you?
+If you are not sure whether a reverse mortgage is right for you?
 Let us help you.
 Get in touch with one of our experts, and we can help walk you through the process.